KarrieK/NICAR16/README.md

 #Overview
 We are going to use the following commands:

-- pwd
-- cd
-- mkdir
-- curl
-- in2csv
-- csvlook
-- csvcut
-- csvclean
-- csvstat
-- csvsort
-- csvgrep
+* pwd - print working directory
+* cd - change directory
+* mkdir - make directory
-- csvsql
+* ls - list
+* curl - grabs data from a url
+* in2csv - converts a file into a csv
+* csvlook - gives us a preview of our data
+* csvcut - cutting too for manipulating csvs
+* csvclean - cleans our csv for errors
+* csvstat - gives us descriptive stats for the content of our csv
+* csvsort - sorts the contents of a csv file
+* csvgrep - regex command like a refined search function in our csv
+* csvsql - enables us to connect to a sql database

 #Installation
 Ideally you will be running a virtualenv or virtualbox running a linux based operating system.
 If not, never fear csvkit should operate fine on a Mac OS.
 You need python 2.7 or 3.3 installed.

-You can install csvkit using the following commands:
+You can install csvkit using the following commands, depending on what package manager you're using:

-pip install csvkit
+$ pip install csvkit

 or

+$ conda install csv

+or

-sudo apt-get install csvkit
+$ sudo apt-get install csvkit

 # The set-up